bkarstens24/data-wrangling-project/results/README.md

 # Results
 This folder contains the deliverables for the final form of the project to send out.
-In this case, it includes our report document, and the visualizations include in our project are located inside that report document.
+In this case, it includes our report document, and the visualizations included in our project are located inside that report document.